 It’s Not About The A-List, Or About Hierachies

 Andrew over at TallSkinnyKiwi has picked up on Technorati’s recent State of the Blogosphere Part 2 report.
-He notes the often discussed long tail, which simply means that most traffic goes to a small number of “A-list” bloggers and that the rest of us are caught in a very long tail of relatively small (or tiny) traffic.
+He notes the often discussed long tail, which simply means that most traffic goes to a small number of “A-list” bloggers and that the rest of us are caught in a very long tail of relatively small blogs.
 Andrew goes on to discuss power laws and hierarchy as a structural given.
 He suggests these kinds of distributions are inevitable.

-I’ve been following this idea of the long tail for some time, mainly because Hugh at Gapingvoid has been discussing it over several recent posts.
-I think today he has hit on a far more interesting aspect of the Technorati report, namely the Magic Middle.
+I’ve been following this idea of the long tail for some time, mainly because Hugh MacLeod at Gapingvoid has been discussing it over several recent posts.
+Today Hugh wrote about hit on a far more interesting aspect of the Technorati report, namely the Magic Middle.

-Sure we have a blog A-list, that is no surprise.
-If you look at the church-blog-scene, the A-list mirrors the existing power/gatekeeping structures.
+OK, so we have a blog A-list.
+No surprise there.
+If you look at most blog niches, like the church-blog-scene, the A-list mirrors the existing power structures.
 The A-list equals the traditional gatekeepers.
-The A-listers have the book contracts, the speaking engagements, etc etc. What is really interesting, is the next step down, the bloggers with between 20-1000 incoming links, the Magic Middle, the B-list, which globally represents about 155,000 blogs (for all blogs, not just religious ones).
-It is here where we are seeing something interesting, here were we are seeing a rewriting of the existing structures of authority, market and reach.
+The A-listers have the book contracts, the speaking engagements, etc. What is really interesting, is the next step down, the bloggers with between 20-1000 incoming links, the Magic Middle, the B-list, which globally represents about 155,000 blogs (for all blogs, not just religious ones).
+It is here where we are seeing something important.
+These blogs are rewriting the existing structures of authority, market and platform reach.
 As Hugh Macleod puts it,

 “The very top blogs [The “A-List”] will start collectively resembling old media more and more, as the money involved for doing so gets more significant.
 But the Magic Middle [call it the B-List, if you will] will be the realm of the global microbrand.”

-It’s in this magic middle that we are seeing a breaking out of existing discoursive structures.
-It is here where the small church, the local educator, the niche business are able to find a new global market without depending up on the existing hierachies and gatekeepers.
-This is the really encouraging news for smaller bloggers.
-This is where the blogosphere is helping us break the tryanny of localism.
-This is the interesting news.
+The magic middle is where blogs are breaking out of existing publishing structures.
+It is here where the artist, local educator, niche business are able to find a new global market without depending up on the approval of traditional gatekeepers or media monopolies.

-It is also where I would like to see us ask deeper questions, artistic questions, political questions, theological questions.
-Instead of being in thrall to power, to A-lists and to top-down hierachies, maybe we should start by looking at what is going on in this magic middle.
+The magic middle is also where we can ask the deeper questions that have often been silenced.
+The artistic questions, political questions, spiritual questions.
+Instead of being in thrall to power, to A-lists and to top-down hierarchies, maybe we should start by looking at what is going on in this magic middle?